TSE Prime: 9715

 Internal Control System

 transcosmos (Company) has resolved at the Company’s board of directors meeting to develop and maintain a system for ensuring that the Company’s business is always carried out in compliance with the applicable laws and regulations and the Articles of Incorporation (internal control system).
 In accordance with the resolution, the Company properly maintains and operates the internal control system.
-The basic policies for the internal control system (Basic Policy for Internal Control System) are described below:
+The fundamental policies for the internal control system (Fundamental Policy for Internal Control System) are described below:

 1. Systems for ensuring that directors discharge their duties in compliance with the applicable laws and regulations and the Articles of Incorporation